graphprotocol/everest/contracts/README.md

 3. Run `yarn` at project root directory
 4. Start ganache with `ganache-cli -d -l 9900000 -i 9854`.
 Note - we use 9,900,000 because that is what mainnet eth is doing today (Dec 2019)
+5. Run `truffle deploy`
+6. Truffle stores the contracts each time you deploy.
+So the easiest way to restart is to just restart ganache with `CRTL-C`, and then start it up again and run `truffle deploy`

 ## Current Contract Addresses
 See `addresses.json`